María Isabella of Spain’s second morganatic marriage

 (public domain)

-Her father-in-law died on 4 January 1825 and Francis, and she became King and Queen.
+Her father-in-law died on 4 January 1825, and Francis and she became King and Queen.
 He was considered to be weak in character and body, and he left the government of the Kingdom in the hands of his prime minister.
 María Isabella was more popular than her husband, but her frequent childbearing had left her very overweight.
 Francis died quite suddenly on 8 November 1830.

 Her eldest son, Ferdinand, was now King Ferdinand II, but theirs was a cold relationship.
 María Isabella had a weakness for handsome young officers, and according to court rumours, she took lovers.
-In 1835 she began an affair with a married Austrian officer, Baron Peter von Schmuckher.
+In 1835, she began an affair with a married Austrian officer, Baron Peter von Schmuckher.
 His wife conveniently died in 1837, and she wished to marry him.
 He wished to receive the style of “Royal Highness” and was suddenly rejected by María Isabella, who asked her son to get rid of her former lover.

-In 1836, she pleaded with her eldest son to forgive his younger brother, the Count of Capue when he contracted a morganatic marriage, but her efforts were fruitless.
+In 1836, she pleaded with her eldest son to forgive his younger brother, the Count of Capue, when he contracted a morganatic marriage, but her efforts were fruitless.
 He remained in permanent exile in England.
 María Isabella was also determined to remarry, and her son gave her a list of suitable noblemen.
 She ultimately selected Francesco, Count del Balzo dei Duchi di Presenzano, who was 16 years younger.
 They married on 15 January 1839, and they had no children.
 They retired from court and lived at the Palace of Capodimonte.
-She died on 13 September 1848 at the age of 59 and had remained popular until the very end.
+She died on 13 September 1848 at the age of 59 and remained popular until the very end.

 1. The Bourbons of Naples by Harold Acton p.
 479

-About Moniek Bloks 2699 Articles
+About Moniek Bloks 2835 Articles

 My name is Moniek and I am from the Netherlands.
 I began this website in 2013 because I wanted to share these women's amazing stories.